-- As the parallel port does not deliver sufficient electrical current for DMX transmission, the interface takes power from a keyboard or PS/2 mouse port. - If the status LED of the interface is not lit, there is no power from the keyboard or PS/2 mouse port.
-Disconnect the cables and repeat the installation procedure.
+• As the parallel port does not deliver sufficient electrical current for DMX transmission, the interface takes power from a keyboard or PS/2 mouse port.

-- On certain PCs, especially laptops, it may be necessary to enable both the parallel port and the power supplying keyboard or PS/2 mouse port in order to use the DMX ADP.
+- If the status LED of the interface is not lit, there is no power from the keyboard or PS/2 mouse port.
+Disconnect the cables and repeat the installation procedure. - On certain PCs, especially laptops, it may be necessary to enable both the parallel port and the power supplying keyboard or PS/2 mouse port in order to use the DMX ADP.
 Please consult your PC documentation for details if the adapter fails to work. - Laptop users should disable power-saving functionality as this can cause the DMXADP interface to malfunction.

-Installing the PCMCIA interface on a Windows 95/98/ME system
+Installing the LightJockey PCMCIA interface on a Windows 95/98/ME system

 The PCMCIA interface provides two 512 channel DMX links.
 One link may be used as a DMX input.
 For installation, please refer to the PCMCIA Adapter QuickStart User's Guide.
-Once you have installed the PCMCIA interface go to "Software installation" on page 28.
+Once you have installed the PCMCIA interface go to "Software installation" on page 32.

-Installing the USB interface on a Windows 95/98/ME system
+Installing the LightJockey USB interface on a Windows 95/98/ME system

 The Martin USB interface allows control of 512 DMX channels through a USB port.
-LightJockey version 1.07, build 14 or higher, is required.
-Windows 98 is recommended.
+LightJockey version 2.2 or higher is required.
 Most versions of Windows 95 do not support the interface, however version OSR2 can be used.